man freezer

 We all love the summer months when it’s warm outside and the streets of London are littered with people all smiling, eating al fresco and drinking late into the evenings with colleagues and friends.
 Yet the city almost turns into a dystopia when it becomes a heatwave.

 Tube journeys feel like you are burning alive in an underground furnace.
 The streets resemble concrete jungles with not enough greenery to sit down and relax.
 Any spot is already taken by the time you get out of work.
 It’s a fight to get into air-conditioned eateries around the city.
-I thought I would take this opportunity to list out my top 10 things to so to survive a heatwave in the city, given that tomorrow is forecasted to be the hottest day so far on record.
+I thought I would take this opportunity to list out my top 10 things to do to survive a heatwave in the city.
+Tomorrow is forecasted to be the hottest day so far on record.

 Keep hydrated heatwave